vantage6/vantage6-workshop/episodes/chap5_python_client.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ### Identifiers are key
-From parameters like the ones described in this episode, it is important to note that the client methods use identifiers rather than names.
-This implies that, for example, to filter the organizations that belong to a a given collaboration, you need to know the collaboration's identifier first.
+It is important to note that the Python client use identifiers rather than names to select resources.
+For example, to filter the organizations that belong to a a given collaboration, you need to know the collaboration's identifier first.

 In a previous challenge, you were asked to get the details of the collaborations you have access to.
 This is common practice when working with the vantage6 Python client.

 It is also possible to obtain these identifiers through the UI.
-But note that when working with the UI, identifiers are not as important as the names are used to identify the resources.
+However, when working with the UI, identifiers are not as important as the names can be used to identify the resources.
+But also for the UI, it is important to know the identifiers of the resources as names are not always unique.

 ::: spoiler